Drag13/drag13.github.io/src/posts/react-inline-runtimer-chunk/content.md

 Or just use add INLINE_RUNTIME_CHUNK=false to the .env file

-And this is it!
+And this is allmost it!
+The one more thing you probably already know, is that React will encode and inline all images that are less then 10kb into your js chunk.
+However, this behavior is forbidden by default with CSP header.
+If you have such images you can:

+* Allow base64 images with directive: ```img-src 'self' data:```
+* Disable embedding by adding ```IMAGE_INLINE_SIZE_LIMIT=0``` to your .env file

 Now you can use React.JS application with CSP header without unsafe-inline (of course if you don't have other inlined code).

 But what about performance?
 If we moved it out of the index.html, doesn't it slow the application loading?
 I was also wondering about this.
 So, I created a simple web application (B1 if you are wondering) in Azure, created default React application, and did a couple of tests with [perfrunner](https://www.npmjs.com/package/perfrunner).
 And here is what I've found